 Given the stay of the Singapore proceedings, the Court of Appeal had to consider if the Singapore court still retained the power to grant Mareva relief.
 There had been conflicting first instance decisions on this point: see Petroval SA v Stainsby Overseas Ltd 3 SLR(R) 856 cf Multi-Code Electronics Industries (M) Bhd v Toh Chun Toh Gordon 1 SLR(R) 1000.
 The Court of Appeal preferred the Multi-Code approach, taking the view that the court retains a residual jurisdiction over the underlying cause of action even when the action is stayed.
 This residual jurisdiction grounds the court’s power to grant a Mareva injunction in aid of foreign proceedings.
 Further, a party’s intentions on what it would do with the injunction had no bearing on the existence of the court’s power to grant the Mareva injunction.

 Given the requirement that the plaintiff must have a reasonable accrued cause of action against the defendant in Singapore, a Mareva injunction is not free-standing relief under Singapore law.
 The court emphasized that a Mareva injunction in aid of foreign court proceedings is still ultimately premised on, and in support of, Singapore proceedings.
 This stance means that service in and service out cases may end up being treated differently.
-If the defendant has been served outside of jurisdiction and successfully sets aside service of the writ, the court would no longer have in personam jurisdiction over the defendant and there would no longer be an accrued cause of action in Singapore on which to base the application for a Mareva injunction.
-See for example, PT Gunung Madu Plantations v Muhammad Jimmy Goh Mashun SGHC 64, 4 SLR 1420 (see previous post here).
+If the defendant has been served outside of jurisdiction and successfully sets aside service of the writ, there would no longer be an accrued cause of action in Singapore on which to base the application for a Mareva injunction.
+See for example, PT Gunung Madu Plantations v Muhammad Jimmy Goh Mashun SGHC 64, 4 SLR 1420 (see previous post http://conflictoflaws.net/2018/mareva-injunctions-under-singapore-law/).
 On the other hand, if the defendant had been served as of right within jurisdiction and the action is stayed (as in the present case), the court retains residual jurisdiction to grant a Mareva injunction.

-To a certain extent, this lacuna is plugged by the recent amendments to the Reciprocal Enforcement of Foreign Judgments Act (“REFJA”) (see previous post here).
+To a certain extent, this lacuna is plugged by the recent amendments to the Reciprocal Enforcement of Foreign Judgments Act (“REFJA”) (see previous post http://conflictoflaws.net/2019/reform-of-singapores-foreign-judgment-rules/).
 Under the amended REFJA, a judgment includes a non-monetary judgment and an interlocutory judgment need not be “final and conclusive”.
 In the Parliamentary Debates, the minister in charge made the point that these specific amendments were intended to enable the court to enforce foreign orders such as Mareva injunctions.
-Only judgments from gazetted territories qualify for registration under the REFJA.
+Only judgments from certain gazetted territories qualify for registration under the REFJA.
 To date, HK SAR is the sole listed gazetted territory although it is anticipated that the list of gazetted territories will expand in the near future.
-While the respondents had in hand a Hong Kong worldwide Mareva injunction, the amendments to REFJA only came into force after the Singapore action was commenced and judgment handed down.
+While the respondents had in hand a Hong Kong worldwide Mareva injunction, the amendments to REFJA only came into force after the case was decided.